First Party System: Newspapers as party weapons

+Editors of the First Party System traded barbs both nasty and humorous.
+An example is this acrostic from a Republican paper.
+The clue is looking at the first letters of all the lines:

 The most heated rhetoric came in debates over the French Revolution, especially during the Reign of Terror of 1793–94, which saw huge numbers of executions of the revolutionary government's political opponents.
-Nationalism was a high priority, and the editors fostered an intellectual nationalism typified by the Federalist effort to stimulate a national literary culture through their clubs and publications in New York and Philadelphia, and through Federalist Noah Webster's efforts to simplify and Americanize the language.

 Party strength in Congress

 Historians have used statistical techniques to estimate the party breakdown in Congress.
 Many Congressmen were hard to classify in the first few years, but after 1796 there was less uncertainty.
 The first parties were anti-federalist and federalist.